 Unlike the occupant of a vehicle, who is surrounded by a steel frame, the motorcycle driver has nothing between him and the hazards of a crash.
 When a motorcyclist is thrown from the bike, instinct will cause him or her to bring the arms to the front of the body for protection.
 This action results in extreme force on the arms that can lead to torn skin, bruising and nerve damage.

 Road rash is any injury to the skin as a result of sliding along the road.
 Wearing thin clothes leads to an increased risk of injury.
 Road rash can lead to more than a simple abrasion.
 Skin irritation and infection can result if the injury is improperly treated.
-To help avoid the problems that road rash can cause, consider investing in protective gear such as knee pads, a leather jacket and gloves.
+To help avoid the problems that road rash can cause, consider investing in protective gear from credible stores and like this website which sells knee pads, vests, leather jackets and gloves.
+You can shop leather vest for men and whatever other requirements you have from this site.

 You may be surprised to learn that you need to provide adequate protection for your ears in order to preserve your hearing when operating a motorcycle.
 A helmet will protect your head, but you will need earplugs to protect you from bursting an eardrum or losing your hearing prematurely.
 Be sure that the earplugs you choose allow you to safely interact with your environment to avoid accidents.